QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

 Anisotropic Rayleigh Damping
 ----------------------------

 For a more detailed definition of the damping properties of a structural body the anisotropic damping model is recommended.
-This damping model allows to define different damping properties for the different degreed of freedom (or modes) of a structural body.
+This damping model allows defining different damping properties for the different degrees of freedom (or modes) of a structural body.
 The anisotropic damping of a body is defined by at least four parameters (and an optional fifth parameter), followed by the keyword :code:`RAYLEIGHDMP_ANISO`.

 .. code-block:: console
 	:caption: : Exemplary definition of anisotropic damping properties in a structural data file.